thekillingspree/LongMile/README.md

 <hr/>

-This repository contains the code for the LongMile companion app.
+This repository contains the code for the LongMile companion extension.
+The extension is supported on all Chromium based browsers like Edge, Chrome, Brave etc.

 It provides two main features.

 #### Screen Time
 The extension tracks your weekly screen time on websites with a graphical representation.
 You can track the amount of time spent on each website.
 This way, you get to know on which website you spend the most amount of your time.